 In the first quarter of fiscal year 2021, the Company sold its interest in Ontario.
-The Company received net cash proceeds of \$4.9 million in connection with the sale, and recorded a gain of \$2.8 million which is included in Restructuring costs within the Consolidated Statements of Comprehensive (Loss) Income.
-See the Assets Held for Sale section within Note 1 for additional information.
+The Company received net cash proceeds of \$4.9 million in connection with the sale, and recorded a gain of \$2.8 million.

 In the first quarter of fiscal year 2021, the Company recognized an \$8.8 million impairment loss related to its Hanover building and related assets which were sold in the second quarter of fiscal year 2021.
-The loss is included in Restructuring costs within the Consolidated Statements of Comprehensive (Loss) Income.
-See the Assets Held for Sale section within Note 1 for additional information.